Thebinoman/bit2c/docs/Reference.md

 Returns a ticker of a given pair.

 - `pair` - A string of the currency type.
-Either 'BtcNis' or 'LtcBtc'
+Either 'BtcNis', 'LtcNis', 'BchNis' or 'BtgNis'

 ### `getTrades(pair, since, callback)`

 Returns closed trades of a given pair.

 - `pair` - A string of the currency type.
-Either 'BtcNis' or 'LtcBtc'
+Either 'BtcNis', 'LtcNis', 'BchNis' or 'BtgNis'
 - `since` - Return transactions for the last 'tid'

 ### `getOrderBook(pair, callback)`

 Returns the orderbook of a given pair.

 - `pair` - A string of the currency type.
-Either 'BtcNis' or 'LtcBtc'
+Either 'BtcNis', 'LtcNis', 'BchNis' or 'BtgNis'

 ### `getBalance(credentials, callback)`